 The buffer is designed for those wanting limited protection from down markets in exchange for more upside potential.
 The insurance company protects the annuity owner up to the buffer’s set percentage.
 Any losses beyond the buffer percentage are the annuity owner’s responsibility.

-The buffer is measured by the change in the index’s value from the beginning of the interest term to the end of the interest term.
+The buffer is measured by the change in the index’s value from the beginning to the end of the interest term.
 If the index has grown, interest will be credited.
 If the index has declined, the insurance company will first protect the buffer’s percentage.
 Any losses that exceed the buffer will be the amount deducted from the annuity’s value.

 Example: If the buffer is 10%, and the index declines by 15%, the insurance company protects the annuity owner from the first 10%, and the owner absorbs a 5% loss to their annuity.

 The lock-in feature allows an annuity owner to lock in the value on any business day before the end of the index-performance term.
 As a result, any interest earned applied to the index-linked annuity will be based on the beginning of the term and the lock-in date.

-Annuitization is an option if the annuity owner wants a steady stream of income.
+Annuitization is an option if the annuity owner wants a steady income stream.

 Waivers of Premium for eldercare purposes (nursing home, terminal illness, long-term care) are available too.